 So, how will you recognize the symptoms?

-Symptoms Of ME
+Symptoms Of Megaesophagus In Dogs

 The most common symptoms are regurgitation and failure to thrive.
 Puppies may regurgitate many times a day.